Direct solution of linearized phonon Boltzmann equation¶

 ...

-Work load distribution¶
+Work load distribution#

 The other difficulty compared with RTA is the workload distribution.
 Currently there are two ways to distribute the calculation: (1) Collision matrix is divided and the pieces are distributed into computing nodes.
 (2) Ph-ph interaction strengths at grid points are distributed into computing nodes.
 These two can not be mixed, so one of them has to be chosen.
 In either case, the distribution is done simply running a set of phono3py calculations over grid points and optionally band indices.
 The data computed on each computing node are stored in an hdf5 file.
 Increasing the calculation size, e.g., larger mesh numbers or larger number of atoms in the primitive cell, large files are created.

-Distribution of collision matrix¶
+Distribution of collision matrix#

 A full collision matrix is divided into pieces at grid points of irreducible part of Brillouin zone.
 Each piece is calculated independently from the other pieces.
 After finishing the calculations of these pieces, the full collision matrix is diagonzalized to obtain the thermal conductivity.

-File size of Each piece of the collision matrix can be
+File size of Each piece of the collision matrix can be large.
+Therefore it is

-large.
-Therefore it is recommended to use –ts option to limit the number of temperature points, e.g.,
+recommended to use –ts option to limit the number of

-, depending on the memory size installed
+, depending on the memory

-on each computing node.
+size installed on each computing node.
 To write them into files,

 --write-collision

-option must be specified, and to read them from
+option must be specified, and to read them from files,

 --read-collision

-option collects the pieces and make one full
+option collects the pieces and

-one argument to specify an index to read the collision matrix at one
+requires one argument to specify an index to read the collision matrix at one

 temperature point, e.g., the collision matrix at 200K is read with

-for the (pieces of) collision matrices created
+for the (pieces of) collision matrices created with

-with --ts="100 200 300 400 500"
+--ts "100 200 300 400 500"

-(corresponding to 0, 1, 2, 3,
+(corresponding to 0, 1, 2, 3, 4).
+The temperature

-4).
-The temperature (e.g. 200K) is also read from the file, so it is
+(e.g. 200K) is also read from the file, so it is unnecessary to specify

-unnecessary to specify –ts option when reading.
+–ts option when reading.

 The summary of the procedure is as follows: